tonytins/isow/README.md

 SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s) update    Updates the program to the latest version.
+    help      Prints this message or the help of the given subcommand(s) update    Updates the program to the latest version

+Process finished with exit code 0
 ```

 ## Updates